Janonard/advanced-tessellated-machine/README.md

 To build the code, you need some software.
 Only Linux is supported, Windows not yet and Mac propably never will.

-When you are on Ubuntu/Debian/etc., install the software by entering this into a terminal:
+When you are on Ubuntu, install the software by entering this into a terminal:

 	sudo apt-get update && sudo apt-get install git cmake clang libgflw-dev libsoil-dev libglew-dev